AFLplusplus/AFLplusplus/qemu_mode/libcompcov/README.md

 Level 1 logs just comparison with immediates / read-only memory and level 2 logs all the comparisons.

-The library make use of https://github.com/ouadev/proc_maps_parser and so it is Linux specific.
+The library makes use of https://github.com/ouadev/proc_maps_parser and so it is Linux specific.
 However, this is not a strict dependency, other UNIX operating systems can be supported by replacing the code related to the /proc/self/maps parsing.